 In this article I shall discus the options you have if a civil lawsuit is brought against you.
 Hopefully this will never happen.
 But it can.
-In todays society, there are enumerable reasons why you could be sued in civil court.
+It can be very important to know: How To Defend Yourself In Civil Court.
+In everyday life there are enumerable reasons why you could be sued in civil court.
 Here is a short list:

 - You or your property are accused of causing personal injury